-Alimentary canal and associated glands, dentition
+Alimentary canal and associated glands, dentition.

-Unit 4: Respiratory System Skin, gills, lungs and air sacs; Accessory respiratory organs ( Chapter 11: K.V.Kardong; Chapter 13:G.C.Kent ) 8hrs Unit 5 : Circulatory System General plan of circulation, Evolution of heart and aortic arches ( Chapter 12: K.V.
-Kardong; Chapter14: G.C.Kent ) 8hrs Unit 6 : Urinogenital System Succession of kidney, Evolution of urinogenital ducts, Types of mammalian uteri (Chapter 14: K.V.
-Kardong; Chapter 15:G.C.Kent) 6 hrs Unit 7 : Nervous System Comparative account of brain; Autonomic nervous system, Spinal cord, Cran mammals (Chapter 16 : K.V.
-Kardong ; Chapter 16 :G.C.
-Kent) 8 hrs ial nerves in Unit 8: Sense Organs6 hrsClassification of receptors; Brief account of visual and auditory receptors in man (Chapter 17:K.V.Kardong; Chapter 17:G.C.
-Kent)
+Unit 4: Respiratory System

+Skin, gills, lungs and air sacs; Accessory respiratory organs.

+Unit 5: Circulatory System

+General plan of circulation, Evolution of heart and aortic arches.

+Unit 6: Urinogenital System

+Succession of kidney, Evolution of urinogenital ducts, Types of mammalian uteri.

+Unit 7: Nervous System

+Comparative account of brain; Autonomic nervous system, Spinal cord, Cranial nerves in mammals

+Unit 8: Sense Organs

+Classification of receptors; Brief account of visual and auditory receptors in man

-- 1. Study of placoid, cycloid and ctenoid scales of fish through permanent slides/photographs. - 2.
-Study of different types of feathers of birds.
+- 1. Study of placoid, cycloid and ctenoid scales of fishes through permanent slides/photographs. - 2.
+Study of different types of feathers of birds. - 3.
+Disarticulated skeleton of Frog, Varanus, Fowl, Rabbit (Skull, Limb bones, Vertebral Column, Sternum, Girdles, Ribs). - 4.

-(Chapter 13; K.V.Kardong; Chapter 12: G.C.
-Kent)

-- 3. Disarticulated skeleton of Frog, Varanus, Fowl, Rabbit (Skull, Limb bones, Vertebral Column, Sternum, Girdles, Ribs). - 4.
 Carapace and plastron of turtle/tortoise. - 5.
 Mammalian skulls: One herbivorous and one carnivorous animal. - 6.
 Study of digestive, circulatory and urinogenital system of frog/rat through videos on dissection or through virtual dissections. - 7.
 Study of anatomical details of any two organs (brain, heart, lung, kidney, eye and ear) through videos. - 8.
 Project on modifications in skeletal structures/GI tract/Respiratory organs in vertebrates. - 9.
-Documentary film show on vertebrates/Visit to Zoological park, Biodiversity park or Sanctuary.
+Documentary film show on vertebrates/Visit to Zoo, Biodiversity park or Sanctuary.

 In order to ensure best understanding of concepts and learning of skills by students, various strategies will be adopted to explore and compare the major vertebrate groups.
 Class room lectures and crossover learning will provide a conceptual foundation to the leaner and will bridge the informal learning to formal learning.
 Use of models and computer-assisted learning by showing photographs/diagrams/models/animations/videos will help to clarify theoretical as well as practical concepts, from referred textbooks and E-resources available in NCBI, SWAYAM etc. Project work will encourage students to undertake projects on certain topics like modifications in GI tract, appendages, respiratory organs etc. with respect to different habitats.
 Peer teaching including presentation and group discussions on various topics of vertebrate comparative anatomy will allow effective participation of students in class room and develop confidence in students.
-Computer-aided methods by showing virtual dissections or videos of anatomy of circulatory, digestive and reproductive systems of frog and rat, will provide an understanding of animal systems.
-Viewing documentary films or visiting biodiversity parks, aquarium, sanctuaries and zoological parks will help students correlate the anatomical changes in the vertebrates studied in the classroom with actual observation in living animals.
+Computer-aided methods by showing virtual dissections (V-frog,VR frog) or videos of anatomy of circulatory, digestive and reproductive systems of frog and rat, will provide an understanding of animal systems.
+Viewing documentary films or visiting biodiversity parks, aquarium, sanctuaries and zoos will help students correlate the anatomical changes in the vertebrates studied in the classroom with actual observation in living animals.
 Assignments will improve the writing and abstracting skills of students.

-- Formative assessment on regular basis: This includes putting up questions in order to monitor students' learning.
+- Formative Assessment on regular basis: This includes putting up questions in order to monitor student's learning.
 Students are marked on the basis of continuous assessment and end term exam. - Continuous assessment: includes class test, assignment and attendance. - Marks for the attendance: to maintain regularity in the class. - Practical: provide a great opportunity to assess students for their understanding about a concept lectured, and demonstrate activity in small groups.
-Additionally, regular assessment of the practical skills gained by students can also be done. - Summative assessment: includes project reports, assignments, oral presentations, viva-voce, evaluation of practical records, regular tests.
+Additionally, regular assessment of the practical skills gained by students can also be done. - Summative Assessment: includes project reports, assignments, oral presentations, viva-voce, evaluation of practical records, regular tests.